ices-eg/wg_WGEEL/Misc/data_call_2025/LT.md

 ### group metrics

-Cédric : Changed kertY to kreY => Linas check this please, you had twice kerY in the file !
+Cédric : Changed kertY to kreY
- 4 and 41 new values inserted in the group and metric tables Mail sent to Linas
+The first instance of KreY is changed to RkerY

 ── Data Summary ────────────────────────
                            Values